Ocean City Transportation: Beach Bus

-Boardwalk Tram

-Ocean City Transportation maintains a fleet of open-air trackless train shuttles which run along the Boardwalk called the Boardwalk Tram.
-The trams run the entire length of the boardwalk from S. Division Street to 27th Street.
-South of 5th Street, the tram has a separate concrete path it runs on parallel to the boardwalk.
-The tram path takes a detour close to the ocean at the pier.
-North of 5th Street, a marked lane down the middle of the boardwalk warns pedestrians of the shuttle.
-Passengers board and alight at any point along the route by notifying the driver.
-The Boardwalk Tram operates during Springfest weekend in May, daily between Memorial Day weekend and the weekend after Labor Day, and on weekends through Sunfest weekend in September.

-From the early 1990s up until 2002, the tram cars were pulled exclusively by Jeep Wrangler (YJ) Islander Editions that were specially modified to pull the tram cars.
-In 2002, the Jeeps were replaced by Tram Industries Model 6000s.
-One of the Model 6000 cars caught fire in 2013, and was replaced by a Jeep Wrangler.
-In 2018, the Town voted to replace all Tram Industries Model 6000s with new Jeep Wranglers.

 ADA Para Transit

 Ocean City Transportation offers paratransit service called ADA Para Transit, which provides door-to-door service for disabled residents and visitors.
 Paratransit service is available during the same hours the Coastal Highway Beach Bus operates through advance reservations.
 MEDTRN service is offered on Monday, Wednesday, and Friday to Ocean City residents to provide round-trip service to and from medical appointments in Salisbury, Pocomoke City, Cambridge, Baltimore, and Philadelphia by way of Shore Transit.

 Fleet

 The Ocean City Transportation bus fleet consists mainly of ElDorado National buses, as well as a handful of New Flyer buses.
 They also formerly operated Thomas Built Buses CL960 model and the TL960 model, both in 40 ft lengths, Blue Bird Xcel 102s in a 40 ft length, and ElDorado National XHF buses in a 35 ft length.
 In past years, Ocean City received somewhere about 10-17 articulated buses that were retired by MTA Maryland, which were built by North American Bus Industries in 1995-96.
 The buses were frequently borrowed every summer to maintain the increase in ridership and crowding of their current 40-foot vehicles.